Carole King: 2000s

 The same year, King and Stern wrote "Sayonara Dance", recorded by Yuki, former lead vocalist of the Japanese band Judy and Mary, on her first solo album Prismic the following year.
 Also in 2001, King composed a song for All About Chemistry album by Semisonic, with the band's frontman Dan Wilson.

 King launched her Living Room Tour in July 2004 at the Auditorium Theatre in Chicago.
 That show, along with shows at the Greek Theater in Los Angeles and the Cape Cod Melody Tent (Hyannis, Massachusetts), were recorded as The Living Room Tour in July 2005.
 The album sold 44,000 copies in its first week in the US, landing at 17 on the Billboard 200, her highest-charting album since 1977.
 The album also charted at 51 in Australia.
 It has sold 330,000 copies in the United States.
 In August 2006 the album re-entered the Billboard 200 at 151.
-The tour stopped in Canada, Australia and New Zealand.
-A DVD of the tour, called Welcome to My Living Room, was released in October 2007.
+The tour stopped in Canada, Australia, and New Zealand.
+A DVD of the tour, Welcome to My Living Room, was released in October 2007.

 In November 2007, King toured Japan with Mary J. Blige and Fergie from the Black Eyed Peas.
 Japanese record labels Sony and Victor reissued most of King's albums, including the works from the late 1970s previously unavailable on compact disc.
 King recorded a duet of the Goffin/King composition "Time Don't Run Out on Me" with Anne Murray on Murray's 2007 album Anne Murray Duets: Friends and Legends.
 The song had previously been recorded by Murray for her 1984 album Heart Over Mind.